mathieu-benoit/DevOpsOnAzureLab/docs/Lab 4 - Monitor and Learn/README.md

 *Note: Not part of this lab, but other metrics could be configured and furthermore you could send email, SMS or setup a webhook to trigger some notifications, automations, etc.*

-## Browse Azure Application Insights previously provisionned and linked your VSTS account on it to create an issue
+## Browse Azure Application Insights previously provisioned and linked your VSTS account on it to create an issue

 3. Navigate to the `QA` Application Insights resource > **Overview** blade to see which metrics and insights you got: